 1 tsp dried, hot chile

 In foaming butter brown the seasoned chops briefly on each side, then remove to a bowl.
-In the same pot saute the garlic and lemongrass over medium heat for a couple of minutes, without browning.
+In the same pot sauté the garlic and lemongrass over medium heat for a couple of minutes, without browning.
 When fragrant, add the ginger and stir.
 Return the chops to the pan and add the knotweed, piling it on top of the meat.
-Add the fish sauce, and then the coconut milk, chile and enough water to barely cover.
+Add 2 Tbsps of the fish sauce, the coconut milk, chile and enough water to barely cover.
 Bring the liquid to a brief boil and lower to a lightly bubbling simmer until the sauce has reduced to a creamy mass around the meat.
 This will take about two and a quarter hours.
 Taste.
 If you need more salt, add more fish sauce.

 A side salad of mango and radishes in a raw ginger and lime-ish dressing with lots of chile, some fish sauce and sugar, is very good.
 At the last moment I top it with wild arugula and more chile.

 I think this curry would be wonderful with fish, too.